Skip to main content

 According to Hofmann, “I work to harness the potential beauty I find inherent in everyday things and enhance and distort those qualities through a process that involves drawing, collecting materials, shaping and painting and finally intuitively composing.
 I am attuned to the way that our world is composed of deep patterns hidden under the surface details.
 Like an ecosystem, my work relies on the careful integration of many parts to form a coherent, interlinked whole.”

-The installation will be a unique, one-time artwork that will never be replicated.
+The installation was a unique, one-time artwork that will never be replicated.
 Hofmann’s artworks are different every time and exist only temporarily.
-As a result, the viewer is entering into an experience that is fleeting in nature.
+As a result, the viewer entered into an experience that is fleeting in nature.

 Hofmann has a background in painting both in natural and in urban environments.
 He is interested in exploring the ways that light and shadow expose surprising combinations of shape, form, color and texture.
 Hofmann holds a BFA from the University of Michigan and an MFA from the University of New Mexico.
 His work has been the recipient of numerous awards and is in several collections.